tbocs/assembly-experiments/README.md

 default, ASM is compiled by nasm, C by gcc, and C++ by g++.

 For linking, we choose g++ instead of gcc or ld because the other two require additional settings to handle C++ linking.
-However, if you encounter a linking problem between C++ and C, consider using ```extern "C"``` in your C++ source file to let g++ know that something should be looked up in C object files.
+Y, if you encounter a linking problem between C++ and C, consider using ```extern "C"``` in your C++ source file.

 ## Lisence